Case Presentation:

 A1: Limb leads I + II + III < 15 mm combined, or V1–V3 < 30 mm combined.

-A2: Pericardial effusion is the most likely cause, especially in cancer patients or those with inflammatory conditions.
+A2: Pericardial effusion is the most serious cause, especially in cancer patients or those with inflammatory conditions.

 Q3: Why is anticoagulating blindly in suspected PE dangerous?